 In today’s multicultural landscape, it is becoming more important for food service managers to understand the different dietary practices followed by Americans.
 As the U.S. population continues to grow and diversify, religious dietary restrictions, such as kosher and halal, are increasingly followed.

 During the last decade, the market for kosher food has increased by 15% on a yearly basis in North America.
 Similarly, halal food is also experiencing strong growth.
-Halal consumers now spend $20 billion on food each year in the United States.
+During the period 2016 to 2021, the North American halal foods and beverages market expanded by roughly USD 8.7 billion (Businesswire, 2023).
+The halal food market share in US is expected to increase to USD 9.33 billion from 2021 to 2026, and the market’s growth momentum will accelerate at a CAGR of 5.62% (Technavio, 2023).
 Strict laws and regulations governing these two types of diets outline what foods a person can and cannot eat and how to prepare them.
 To help understand these religious practices, each diet will be examined in greater depth.

 The Kosher Diet